JoelLamata/Light-of-Xaryxis-Obsidian/dm/compendium/classes/cleric-life-domain.md

 ### Divine Strike (Level 8)

 At 8th level, you gain the ability to infuse your weapon strikes with divine energy.
-Once on each of your turns when you hit a creature with a weapon attack, you can cause the attack to deal an extra `1d8` radiant damage to the target.
-When you reach 14th level, the extra damage increases to `2d8`.
+Once on each of your turns when you hit a creature with a weapon attack, you can cause the attack to deal an extra `dice: 1d8|avg` (`1d8`) radiant damage to the target.
+When you reach 14th level, the extra damage increases to `dice: 2d8|avg` (`2d8`).

+### Blessed Strikes (Level 8)
+_Source: Tasha's Cauldron of Everything p.
+30_

+*8th-level cleric [optional class features](/compendium/rules/variant-rules/optional-class-features-tce.md), which replaces the Divine Strike feature*

+You are blessed with divine might in battle.
+When a creature takes damage from one of your cantrips or weapon attacks, you can also deal `dice: 1d8|avg` (`1d8`) radiant damage to that creature.
+Once you deal this damage, you can't use this feature again until the start of your next turn.

 ### Supreme Healing (Level 17)

 Starting at 17th level, when you would normally roll one or more dice to restore hit points with a spell, you instead use the highest number possible for each die.
-For example, instead of restoring `2d6` hit points to a creature, you restore 12.
+For example, instead of restoring `dice: 2d6|avg` (`2d6`) hit points to a creature, you restore 12.